microcraft-alpha/monster-spawner/README.md

 ## 🧐 About <a name = "about"></a>

 Simple `FastAPI` application that manages Minecraft monsters.
 General purpose of me doing this at all, is to learn some new design patterns, while learning how to use `FastAPI` and `SQLAlchemy` together.
+In this example I wanted to extract and decouple service and domain layers of the application.
+Thus, some useful abstractions can be found in the `domain` folder.
 Since this is a very basic app, you can use it as a starting point for your own app.

 ## 🏁 Getting Started <a name = "getting_started"></a>